 #1 User didn’t stay on the page

-Once the DFP records the impression, the winning line item will be allowed to serve the creative.
-In most cases, it will be a third-party tag, where DFP has to fetch the creative from the different ad server.
+Once the Ad Manager records the impression, the winning line item will be allowed to serve the creative.
+In most cases, it will be a third-party tag, where the ad server has to fetch the creative from the different ad servers.
 Of course, it takes milliseconds and sometimes, users might move on to the next page without giving time to render the creative.
-So, Google DFP says it has the impression delivered, while the header bidding partners say ‘no’.
+So, Google Ad Manager says it has the impression delivered, while the header bidding partners say ‘no’.

 #2 Network and Page Speed

-There are certain post-auction parameters that could cause the discrepancy.
+Certain post-auction parameters could cause the discrepancy.
 Most common among all is viewability.
 After seeing the viewability of the ad delivered, bidder partners might not record any impressions at all.
 MRC has a standard to determine whether the impression is considered viewable or not.
 If the rendered ad doesn’t qualify, bidder partners won’t record this as an impression.
-On the other hand, DFP would have recorded as soon as the bidder won the impression.
+On the other hand, the Ad Manager would have recorded as soon as the bidder won the impression.

-Besides, Demand-Side Platforms need to make sure the traffic is legit.
-So, they use ad fraud detection technologies and sometimes, proprietary bot filters to prevent wasting advertisers ad dollars.
+Besides, Demand-side platforms (DSPs) need to make sure the traffic is legit.
+So, they use ad fraud detection technologies and sometimes, proprietary bot filters to prevent wasting advertisers’ ad dollars.
 And, occasionally, your users have a chance of being flagged as bots by the technologies used by the bidders.
 So, bidder partners disregard the impression and will not pay the publisher.

 Sometimes, the configuration might not be perfect 100% of the time.
 The DSPs would have neglected to cross-check the cache busters.
-Cache busters are used to ensure ad calls are made every time when a user loads or reloads a webpage.
-As latest browsers cache the data, ignoring the buster might result in a discrepancy.
+Cache busters are used to ensure ad calls are made whenever a user loads or reloads a webpage.
+As the latest browsers cache the data, ignoring the buster might result in a discrepancy.